 .
 She lives in St. Paul with her musician husband and their two daughters.

-Tad Simons, Senior Editor, Arts + Entertainment
+Tad Simons, Contributing Editor, Arts + Entertainment

 Arts and entertainment editor Tad Simons is an award-winning journalist whose writing on the local arts scene has appeared in the Twin Cities Reader, City Pages,